 Tips for making Fudgy Brownies with Vanilla Whipped Topping

-Use a 6×6 inch cake pan for thicker brownies – which is what I used for this recipe.
+- Use a 6×6 inch cake pan for thicker brownies – Which is what I used for this recipe.
 And probably will for all my brownie recipes.

-Use a 9×5 inch loaf pan for slightly thinner brownies – based on your preference of thickness, choose the baking pan that best suits you!
+- Use a 9×5 inch loaf pan for slightly thinner brownies – Based on your preference of thickness, choose the baking pan that best suits you!

-Garnish the brownies with fresh fruit – striking black and white color of the brownies make them a beautiful canvas to add color for any occasion.
+- Garnish the brownies with fresh fruit – The striking black and white color of the brownies make them a beautiful canvas to add color for any occasion.
 For example, strawberries, blueberries, and blackberries for a 4th of July celebration!

 Fudgy Brownies with Vanilla Whipped Topping

-- 1/4 cup unsalted butter, cubed
+- ¼ cup unsalted butter, cubed

-- 1/2 cup granulated sugar
+- ½ cup granulated sugar

 - 3 tablespoons unsweetened cocoa powder